-(For a printed guide to the above see "The Parishes, Registers & Registrars of Scotland" edited by S.M.
+For a printed guide to the above see The Parishes, Registers & Registrars of Scotland edited by S.M.
 Spiers and published by the Scottish Association of Family History Societies.
-This also contains parish maps for each county and a list of addresses for local Register Offices (see the Civil Registration section.)
+This also contains parish maps for each county and a list of addresses for local Register Offices (see the Civil Registration section).

 - The Kirk Session of a parish consists of the minister of the parish and the elders of the congregation.
 It looks after the general wellbeing of the congregation and, particularly in centuries past, parochial discipline.
-Most Kirk Session records are held in the National Archives of Scotland in Edinburgh and can be fascinating.
+Most Kirk Session records are held in the National Records of Scotland in Edinburgh and can be fascinating.
 For more information on this see Anne Gordon's Candie for the Foundling published by the Pentland Press in 1992.
 ISBN 1 872795 75 7 (720 pages).

 - Notes on Quaker ancestors in Scotland provided by the Quaker FHS.

 - Scottish Catholic Archives at Columba House, Edinburgh holds some church records and has information about others.
 Most dioceses have deposited their historical records at Columba House, and retain only current records.
 Much material from Scots Catholic Colleges overseas is at Columba House.
-The Archdiocese of Glasgow and Diocese of Paisley retain their historic records.
+The Archdiocese of Glasgow and the Diocese of Paisley retain their historic records.
 At Columba House are Status Animarum from the early 19th Century (e.g. Glasgow 1808) - lists of all Catholics and in some counties (mainly in North East Scotland, e.g. Morayshire) lists of everyone.
-The National Archives of Scotland has photocopies of all pre-1855 Roman Catholic parish registers.
+The National Records of Scotland has photocopies of all pre-1855 Roman Catholic parish registers.

-- The L.D.S.
-(Church of Jesus Christ of Latter-Day Saints) have now provided online search facilities for the I.G.I.
-(International Genealogical Index).
+- The LDS (Church of Jesus Christ of Latter-Day Saints) have now provided online search facilities for the IGI (International Genealogical Index).
 As well as the general search facility, there is also a Custom Search page allowing more refined searches.
 Hugh Wallis has provided a search facility which greatly simplifies searching by batch number.
-See also Finding L.D.S.
-Batch Numbers.
+See also Finding LDS Batch Numbers.